 Ptm = Probability of the team being motivated enough that it jels and all the team members can and will focus their energy towards the product.
 This indirectly includes the effects of the actions of the management of the company the team may belong to.

 Pts = Probability of the team members having all the skills they need.
-This can be roughly subdivided into: design (i.e. understanding both interactivity and entertainment), code, art and management.
+This can be roughly subdivided into: design (i.e. understanding both interactivity and entertainment), code, art, and management [and audio and writing and and and - 2018 Jurie].
 The latter applies to all levels: project, discipline (e.g. code) and self.

 Pfi = Probability of having sufficient funding for the duration of the project.
 This usually involves pitching, both internally and externally, and then successfully managing the relationship with the source of funding for the duration of the project.
 If you're self-publishing, you have the additional uncertainty of whether you will be able to make enough money fast enough to survive.